Rescue of Bat 21 Bravo: POW release and recovery of the dead

-Astorga and Henderson were released in March 1973 after the war ended.
+Astorga and Henderson were released in March 1973 during Operation Homecoming.
 The remains of the rest of the crew of Bat 21, Hambleton's EB-66E Destroyer, Bolte, Gatwood, Giannangeli, Levis and Serex, have not been recovered.
-Gatwood left behind a 13-week-old son he had never seen, Robin F. Gatwood III.
 The remains of Kulland, Frink and Paschall were recovered and returned to the United States in 1995, where they were buried at Arlington National Cemetery.
 The bodies of Potts and Walker have not been recovered to date.

 The remains of the crew members of HH-53C Jolly Roger 67, Chapman, Call, Avery, Prater, Pearson and Alley, were returned to the United States on 1 October 1997.
 The six were honored on 19 November 1997 in a full military funeral at Arlington National Cemetery and a headstone commemorating all six airmen was placed at the site.
 Hambleton was unable to attend due to poor health, but a letter from him was read.
 He wrote, "They deserve all the accolades that we, the living, can bestow upon them.
 Again, I thank them, I honor them, and I will always hold great faith in my heart with them."
 Clark was present.
 He told the families of the downed fliers that "Each of you played a distinct role and forming the character of these men who so willingly paid a very dear price to help me get out of the jungles of Vietnam.
 You have my deepest sympathy—you and these six brave men."

-Prater's remains were buried with full military honors on 19 June 2010 by his family.
-Alley had two weeks remaining on his tour of duty before returning home.
-He was buried with full military honors in Florida.
-Avery's remains were buried with full military honors on 6 April 2012.
-Advancements in DNA testing allowed the Department of Defense POW/Missing Personnel Office to officially identify his remains and release them to his family for service at his final resting place.
+Advancements in DNA testing allowed the Department of Defense POW/Missing Personnel Office to identify individual remains and release them to their families for burial.
+Prater's remains were reburied on 19 June 2010.
+Avery's remains were reburied on 6 April 2012.